 Preparing Teens for the Road Ahead

 Buckle up, parents!
 You, too, must participate in 2 hours of instruction in a driver's education course.
-This course is designed to help you adapt a common-sense approach to teaching driving skills to your teen.
+This course is designed to help you adopt a common-sense approach to teaching driving skills to your teen.
 But don't despair; the parent course is part of the AAA Driver Training School package.
-After registering your teen for their course, you will receive all of the information to schedule your course directly from AAA.
+After registering your teen for their course, you will receive all the information to schedule their course directly from AAA.

 Are You Learning to Drive?